Cyberlane/Cyber-Lane-Jekyll/_posts/2008-03-29-nearing-completion.md

 tags:        [Status-Update]
 description: Nearing completion of this website
 ---
-Unfortunately I have been busy with a lot of other work which takes precidence over me completing this website.
+Unfortunately I have been busy with a lot of other work which takes precedence over me completing this website.
 {{ more }}
 However I am now slowly finishing it all off, I`ve just about finished the Home page, and Blog, just need to make a few tweaks.
 I need to sit down with my friend who is a technical writer to sort out the Products and Portfolio sections, and I should hopefully have the Contact form completed today at some point.